SUPER DIRT WEEK REPORT (2 Oct to 9 Oct 2017)

 I was feeling tired , so decided to miss out, and return to my room in nearby Phoenix.
 In my absence, Dave Marcuccilli took the win.

 Next morning (Friday 6 Oct) I was in no rush to get to Oswego, and after a good rest , I got there just before mid day.
 I was still feeling under par, so spent most of the afternoon in the media tent, apart from a brief time out, shooting the 358 Modifieds Hot Laps from out side turn four.
+I found enough energy to climb the ladder to the photographers vantage point.

 On Friday night, and under the lights, they had the Triple 30’s races for Big Blocks and the Twin 20’s for the 358’s.
 I was not feeling well, so decided to give these a miss and return to the motel for an early night.